Mpox Information for Providers

 - Additional precautions such as steam cleaning can be considered if there is concern about contamination.

 - Considerations for isolating with animals in the home:

-- People with monkeypox should avoid contact with animals (specifical mammals), including pets.
+- People with mpox should avoid contact with animals (specifical mammals), including pets.

 - If possible, friends or family members should care for healthy animals until the owner has fully recovered.

 - Keep any potentially infectious bandages, textiles (such as clothes, bedding), and other items away from pets, other domestic animals, and wildlife.

 - In general, any mammal may become infected with mpox.
 It is not thought that other animals such as reptiles, fish, or birds can be infected.